-Some phones may only show UARFCN numbers, so in both these images I have also highlighted the UARFCN number (in this case, 6300 and 3088 respectively)
+Some phones may only show UARFCN numbers, so in both these images I also highlighted the UARFCN number (in this case, 6300 and 3088 respectively).

 If your phone only shows UARFCN values, you can put these numbers into the UARFCN-to-frequency converter above.

-Now that you know the frequency / band that your phone connects to outside your house, you can select the best signal booster for you.
+Now that you know the frequency / band that your phone connects to outside your house, you can select the cheapest signal booster for you.